ahwang16/ahwang16.github.io/icons.md

 title: Icons
 ---

 I like creating fun, detailed, illustrative icons for my presentation slides.
 I have uploaded some here and plan to update this page as I prepare for other presentations in the future.
+You can right-click to copy or save the images.

  Feel free to use or modify my icons.
-You can right-click to copy or save the images.
+Please just link to me somewhere in your slides or paper!

 If you have Keynote, you can download the <a href="/assets/files/full_icon_set.key" class="button pdf lightbg" target="_blank" rel="noopener noreferrer">full set of icons</a> to modify them more easily.
 All icons here were made with Keynote tools.